Measures, Metrics, and Signals

 Leading Indicators

-Ok, after goals which are lagging measure we need leading indicators for them.
-This is an art as well but these are often what are easier for us to change.
+Ok, we now need leading indicators for the goals which are lagging indicators.
+Creating leading indicators is an art as well, but these are often what are easier for us to change.

 Leading indicators measure what we are doing right now and tend to focus on operational excellence.